ThetaUP/empirical_parameter_estimate_distribution/README.md

     - ~N(μβ1,σβ1*α)
       * note that the α parameter is a hyperparameter which aims to either increase or decrease the variance of the empirical distributions
 6. build a final predictive model with the parameter estimates from step 5.)
+The hope is that the final model from step 6.) will exhibit a lower prediction error on previously unseen data, compared a standard linear regression model.

+### multivariate estimate distribution
+This approach is highly similar to the univariate approach with one key difference.
+We don't estimate the distributions of the parameters as independent unidimensional distributions, but model it as a d-dimensional normal, where d is the number of parameter estimates.
+In our exemplary case of simple linear regression, the d-dimensional normal is a 2-dimensional normal distribution, due to the fact that we have 2 parameters (β0, β1) to estimate.
+More formally, based on the β0 and β1 arrays (that come from the m bootstrap samples), we calculate the sample covariance matrix ∑, which is the 2nd (after the vector of means) parameter of the 2-dimensional normal distribution.